salaheddin-darwish/OO-Comm-ChatApp-2006-2007/README.md

 # OO-Comm-ChatApp

-This basic Command-line Chat application was developed in 2007 during my Master study
+This is a basic Command-Line Chat application which I designed and developed during my Master study (2006/2007).

 For more detials,  pleases read "Salaheddin Object-oriented communication report-v.pdf" file.